Elias Durnford

-Elias Durnford (13 June 1739 – 21 June 1794) was a British army officer and civil engineer who is best known for surveying the town of Pensacola and laying out a city plan based on two public places (now the Plaza Ferdinand VII and the Seville Square).
+Elias Durnford (13 June 1739 – 21 June 1794) was a British army officer and civil engineer who is best known for surveying the town of Pensacola, Florida, U.S. and laying out a city plan centered of two public areas now called the Plaza Ferdinand VII and the Seville Square.

-Between 1769 and 1778 he was Lieutenant Governor of British West Florida and by 1794 Colonel Durnford was Chief Royal Engineer of the West Indies.
+Between 1769 and 1778 Durnford was Lieutenant Governor of British West Florida and by 1794 was a colonel Chief Royal Engineer of the West Indies.

 Early life

 Elias Durnford was born in Ringwood, Hampshire, England on 13 June 1739.

 Military Service

 Durnford served as an Ensign in the British army Corps of Royal Engineers, having signed up on 17 March 1759.
 In the Seven Years' War he participated in the Capture of Belle Île, France, 1761 and was also at the Battle of Havana (1762).
 After the Cuban action Lord Albemarle made him an Aide-de-camp.
-Durnford became an accomplished artist while on the Cuban campaign and engravings made from his sketches are highly valued.
+Durnford became an accomplished artist while on the Cuban campaign, and engravings made from his sketches are highly valued.

 After the Seven Years' War Durnford was posted to the newly established British colony of West Florida, where he was appointed chief engineer and surveyor general.
-To supplement his small salary he was paid for land surveying and as the colony was being divided into land grants he profited greatly from this arrangement.
+To supplement his small salary he was paid for land surveying.
+As the colony was being divided into land grants he profited greatly from this arrangement.